otsaloma/dataiter/README.md

 dataiter currently includes classes `DataFrame` and `ListOfDicts`.

-**`DataFrame`** is a class for tabular data similar to R's data.frame or pandas.DataFrame.
+**`DataFrame`** is a class for tabular data similar to R's `data.frame` or `pandas.DataFrame`.
 It is under the hood a dictionary of NumPy arrays and thus capable of fast vectorized operations.
 You can consider this to be a very experimental, very light-weight alternative to Pandas with a simple and consistent API.

 **`ListOfDicts`** is a class useful for manipulating data from JSON APIs.
-It provides functionality similar to libraries such as Underscore.js, with manipulation functions that iterate over the data and return a shallow modified copy of the original. attd.AttributeDict is used to provide convenient access to dictionary keys.
+It provides functionality similar to libraries such as Underscore.js, with manipulation functions that iterate over the data and return a shallow modified copy of the original. `attd.AttributeDict` is used to provide convenient access to dictionary keys.

 ## Installation